tisztamo/Junior/docs/descriptor.md

 - requirements: Describes the actual task in a human-readable format.
 - format: (Optional and half-working) Determines how the output will be formatted.
 It should be avoided for now.
 - os: (Default: "Debian") Specifies the operating system.
 - installedTools: By default, this includes "npm, jq."
+Allows the user to mention his tools, e.g. when drawing.
+The user can create prompt/installedTools.md to overwrite.

-Allows the user to overwrite attributes in prompt.yaml or create prompt/attributeName.md with the content for any attribute, including those not listed here.
+Additionally, users can overwrite attributes in prompt.yaml or create prompt/attributeName.md with the content for any attribute, including those not listed here.

 ## Attributes referencing .md files